phaserjs/phaser/README.md

 * Updated build script so it can be run from the command-line and includes UMD wrappers (thanks iaincarsberg)
 * Fixed bug in LinkedList#remove that could cause first to point to a dead node (thanks onedayitwillmake)
 * Moved LinkedList.dump to Debug.dumpLinkedList(list)
+* Added Button.freezeFrames boolean.
+Stops the frames being set on mouse events if true.

 * TODO: addMarker hh:mm:ss:ms